cuthbertLab/music21/buildDoc/rst/moduleMetadata.rst

 .. class:: Text(data=, language=None)

     One unit of text data: a title, a name, or some other text data.
 Store the string and a language name or code.
+This object can be used and/or subclassed for a variety for of text storage.